Teast

 Consider Offering Private Tutoring

 Private tutoring is a popular option in Israel, especially among students preparing for exams like the Bagrut (matriculation exams) or professionals looking to improve their English skills for business.
 Consider offering private lessons to supplement your income or as a primary job.
 You can advertise your services through social media, community boards, or by partnering with local language schools.
+Online companies also provide a way to connect with a broader range of students.
 Private tutoring offers flexibility and allows you to build strong relationships with your students.

 By using these strategies, you’ll increase your chances of finding an English teaching job in Israel and may even secure a position before arriving.